 Why Model Validation Matters

-Model validation is more than just a step in the data science best practice workflow; it’s the mechanism that protects us from overfitting and ensures our models deliver meaningful results in real-world applications.
+Model validation is more than just a step in the data science best practice workflow; it is the mechanism that protects us from overfitting and ensures our models deliver meaningful results in real world applications.
 Without it, even the most sophisticated model can become a liability.

-Here’s how I typically approach a train-test split:
+Here is how I typically approach a train test split:

 import pandas as pd